OpenChargingCloud/WWCP_OCPP/README.md

 # WWCP OCPP

-This software libraries will allow the communication between World Wide Charging Protocol (WWCP) entities and entities implementing the _Open Charge Point Protocol Version 1.6/2.0.1/2.1_, which is defined by the [_Open Charge Alliance (OCA)_](https://www.openchargealliance.org).
-The focus of the *Open Charge Point Protocol* are all the communication aspects between e-mobility *charging stations*, *local nodes* and *Charging Station Operator Systems/Backends (CSMS)*.
+This software libraries allow you to build _Open Charge Point Protocol_ services and use case specific gateways between OCPP and the World Wide Charging Protocol (WWCP), e.g. for *EV roaming*.
+The focus of the *Open Charge Point Protocol* as defined by the [_Open Charge Alliance (OCA)_](https://www.openchargealliance.org) is the communication between e-mobility *charging stations (charge points)*, *Local Controllers* and *Charging Station Operator Systems (CSMS)*.

-This software also allows you to build standalone OCPP micro services and use case specific gateways between OCPP and your internal microservice architecture.

-For more details on the *Open Charge Point Protocol* please visit https://www.openchargealliance.org.

 ## Versions

-- **OCPP v2.1** is a based on an internal OCA specification (Draft 2 v0.44) and currently under development.
+- **OCPP v2.1** is a based on the public OCA specification (DRAFT 2024-09-01) and currently under development.
 This version is tested regularly at *Open Charge Alliance Plugfests*.

-- **OCPP v2.0.1** is fully implemented and at least one tests exists for every charging station or CSMS message.
-This versions is not longer actively maintained and justs remains to reflect data structure changes within different OCPP version. **Please use version v2.1. instead.**
+- **OCPP v2.0.1** is provided via OCPP v2.1, as this version is backward compatible to v2.0.1.

 - **OCPP v1.6** and the **Security Whitepaper** extensions are fully implemented and at least one tests exists for every charging station or CSMS message.
 This version was also tested on multiple *Open Charge Alliance Plugfests*.

 - **OCPP v1.5** is no longer maintained.
-If you still need this version please send us an e-mail.
+If you still need support for this version please send us an e-mail.

 ## Implementation Details and Differences

-The official protocol specifications of [OCPP v1.6](WWCP_OCPPv1.6/README.md), [OCPP v2.0.1](WWCP_OCPPv2.0.1/README.md) and [OCPP v2.1](WWCP_OCPPv2.1/README.md) have unfortunatelly still many protocol design flaws and security issues which are still not addressed properly by the *Open Charge Alliance Technical Working Group (TWG)*.
+The official protocol specifications of [OCPP v1.6](WWCP_OCPPv1.6/README.md), [OCPP v2.0.1](WWCP_OCPPv2.0.1/README.md) and [OCPP v2.1](WWCP_OCPPv2.1/README.md) have unfortunatelly still many protocol design flaws and security issues which are still not addressed completely by the *Open Charge Alliance Technical Working Group (TWG)*.
 Therefore this implementation provides a rich set of vendor extentions, called [OCPP CSE](OCPP_CSE), and further work-arounds for most of these issues to simplify the daily operations business, high availability or to support additional concepts/methods.

 #### End-to-End Cyber Security